flutter/website/get-started/codelab/index.md

 You can find the english_words package, as well as many other open source packages, on [pub.dartlang.org](https://pub.dartlang.org/flutter/).

- 1. The pubspec file manages the assets for a Flutter app.
+ 1. The pubspec manages the assets for a Flutter app.
     In **pubspec.yaml**, add **english_words** (3.1.0 or higher)
     to the dependencies list.
     The new line is highlighted below: